Breath-Holding + Blue Spells in Little Ones

 Once diagnosed, you'll know how long the episodes last, and you'll be able to closely monitor + begin first aid should the episode differ from what normally happens when your little one has a BRUE.
 If it's a normal BRUE, you can manage at home + follow the plan provided by the doctor who diagnosed your little one as having had a BRUE.

-newborn breathing
+Newborn breathing

 It's important to know that newborns don't have breath-holding episodes.
 But they are irregular [or periodic] breathers.
 Babies breathe a lot faster than we do [about 30-60 breathes a minute], and also quite a bit differently.
 They are big-time nose breathers, and their still-developing lungs and little airways mean they will often take brief pauses between breaths.
 This can be alarming to observe, but rest assured, it's normal.
 Although it's more likely in premmie babies, even healthy, full-term bubs up to 6 months of age will have episodes of what we call 'Periodic Breathing.'
 This is when your little one's breaths pause for less than 10 seconds and then restart, often with several rapid breathes before it returns to normal.
 These irregular breathing patterns are common when bub is sleeping and in most cases, a part of normal development that they will grow out of as they age.